KvalitetsIT/monitoring101/05-keycloak-getting-started/README.md

 sum(increase(http_server_requests_seconds_count{method="POST",outcome="REDIRECTION",status="302",uri="/realms/{realm}/login-actions/authenticate",}[$__range]))
 ```

-The ```$__range``` variable is a global variable which is automatically set to the timeframe our Grafana dashboard is showcasing.
-For example, if our dashboard is set to show data from the past 24 hours, the ```$__range``` variable will be set to 24h and our Stat will display the average login time in the past 24 hours.

-This query first calculates the total duration it took to process succesful login attempts during the past 24 hours.
-It then divides that by the total number of successful login attempts in the past 24 hours.
+This query first calculates the total duration it took to process succesful login attempts during the timeframe Grafana is set to display.
+It then divides that by the total number of successful login attempts in the same timeframe.
 This gives us the average login time.

 In order to customize our stat further, we do 3 additional things in the options section for our "Stat" visualization: